About the project

 Purpose, benefits, concept and six project streams

-In a national survey of primary maternity care providers, 98% reported that trauma is having a significant impact on First Nations parents.
+In a national survey of primary maternity care providers, 98% reported that trauma is having a significant impact on Aboriginal and Torres Strait Islander parents.

 Yet almost half (43%) were not satisfied with the ability of their service to address this.
-Currently, there is no applied evidence for how to safely and effectively identify and support First Nations parents experiencing complex trauma.
+Currently, there is no applied evidence for how to safely and effectively identify and support Aboriginal and Torres Strait Islander parents experiencing complex trauma.
 Any program in this space must ensure its benefits outweigh harms.

 Clean air, win, sun and rain

 Informed by rigorous research and practice evidence, including